 Viewing posts for the category Hikes

-Posted by: budgettravel in Hikes, Interesting Natural Feature, United States of America 2 years, 4 months ago
+Posted by: budgettravel in California, Hikes, Interesting Natural Feature, United States of America 2 years, 4 months ago

-Posted by: budgettravel in California, Hikes, Interesting Natural Feature, United States of America 2 years, 6 months ago
+Posted by: budgettravel in Hikes, History, Interesting Natural Feature, United States of America 2 years, 6 months ago

 Spencer Beach to Hapuna Beach via Ala Kahakai Trail

 The Ala Kahakai Trail is an old trail from the time of the Hawaiian Kings connecting the Kings' roads and fisherman's trails.
 Currently, only small portions are maintained and signed as hiking trails.
 From Spencer Beach to Hapuna Beach is a 5-6 mile return hike with fairly minimal elevation gain with occasional short climbs onto lava rocks.
 Spencer Beach at the north end looked to be a local beach, with many local campers.